Orcapt/orca-pip/docs/guides/DEVELOPER_GUIDE.md

 The SDK follows these principles:

-1. **Platform Agnostic** - Your AI logic stays independent of Lexia internals
+1. **Platform Agnostic** - Your AI logic stays independent of Orca internals
 2. **Clean Interface** - Simple, intuitive methods that do one thing well
 3. **Developer Friendly** - Works identically in dev and production modes
 4. **Type Safe** - Pydantic models ensure data integrity